Research. Medicine. Conservation.

-We have created fun learning videos all about aquatic animals topics to keep your kids/students engaged at home.
+Our program has created fun learning videos all about aquatic animals topics to keep your kids/students engaged at home.
 Optional learning questions accompany these videos.
 Come and enjoy learning with the Aquatic Animal Health Program!

 Are you interested in becoming involved in this field?
 Like our Facebook page, and we will post opportunities we know about from all over the globe!

 Interested in getting involved with our program?
 We offer a wide range of opportunities such a monthly seminar series, trainings, courses, and more.
 Visit our events page to see what opportunities we have for you.